 The Mountain State’s overall online handle increased 4% compared to July.

 Even though weekly wagers never eclipsed $38 million, betting was more consistent in August.
 Online casinos took in at least $34.7 million in each week of the month.

-Its two platforms in BetMGM and FanDuel accepted more than $17 million in bets during each week.
+Its two platforms, BetMGM and FanDuel, accepted more than $17 million in bets during each week.
 They nearly reached $19 million in handle for the week of Aug.
 21.

 DraftKings never hit $16 million in a week in August, while its handle topped $17 million twice in July.
-The online casino’s best showing was almost $16 million, also occurring on the third week.
+The online casino’s best showing was almost $16 million, also occurring on the third week of the month.